davemuscle/sigma_delta_converters/readme.md

 # Sigma Delta ADCs and DACs for FPGA
-A little while ago I stumbled across a research paper describing how an Analog-to-Digital (ADC) converter can be implemented almost entirely within an FPGA.
-The paper illustrated how a differential input LVDS pin on the FPGA can be used as part of a Sigma Delta Modulator, which enables the analog conversion.
+Recently I stumbled across a research paper describing how an Analog-to-Digital (ADC) converter can be implemented almost entirely within an FPGA.
+The paper illustrated how a differential input LVDS pin on the FPGA can be used as part of a Sigma Delta Modulator, which in part with a few resistors and capacitors enables the analog conversion.

-This idea became more interesting the more I thought about it, so here we are with this short project: creating unsigned ADCs and DACs in an FPGA, with only a few resistors and capacitors.
+The idea became more interesting the more I thought about it, so here we are with this short project: creating unsigned ADCs and DACs in an FPGA with only a few resistors and capacitors.

-The application-use for this project includes:
+Potential applications for this design include:
-- Your FPGA development board did not have any analog pins broken out but your design requires some analog features
+- Projects where your FPGA development board did not have any analog pins broken out but your design requires some analog features
-- You don't like using IP and prefer to write things yourself
+- Projects where you don't like using IP and prefer to write things yourself

 ## Results

-The results of the project were successful, resulting in low resource ADC and DAC designs.
+The results of the project were successful, resulting in low resource ADC and DAC designs that could cleanly digitize sound.

 System/FPGA Parameters:
 - CLK             = 6.25 MHz